datalad-handbook/book/docs/basics/101-3-modify.rst

 Pick an editor of your choice and write a short summary of how to create a DataLad dataset from scratch.
-Below is one way to do it, using the ``echo`` command that comes with any Unix system, and a simple redirection with ``>``.
+Below is one way to do it, using the ``cat`` command that comes with any Unix system, and a simple redirection with ``>``.

 .. runrecord:: _examples/DL-101-40